 She reads.
 The dog sleeps.

 We eat.
 They work.
+The state of the s

 She cries.
 They run.

 Cats purr.
-6 The boat sank.
-A STATE OF THE STA
+GAD The boat sank.
+March 1997

 Now find and underline the verbs in these sentences.

 I wanted to sing in the concert but I had to go to the doctor.